learn-co-students/nyc04-seng-ft-041920/02-intro-to-oo/README.md

 4. Pass arguments to new by defining an `initialize` method in class
 5. Define attribute readers and writers using `attr_` macros
 6. Use instance and class variables appropriately
-7. Call methods on the implicit or explicit `self`
+7. Use `self` for both class and instance appropriately
 8. Get more practice with array compositions (`each`, `map`, `select`, `find`)